lonzodelorana/TheEnemyWithin/DeathOnTheReik/npcs.md

 ### Gravin Maria- Ulrike von Liebwitz of Ambosstein Nuln

 Relative of the Elector Count of Nuln
-Travelling to Temperbad to settle a legal dispute to do with the death of a guest at a party in Nuln hosted by an aunt, Countess Emmanuelle
+Travelling to Kemperbad to settle a legal dispute to do with the death of a guest at a party in Nuln hosted by an aunt, Countess Emmanuelle

 ### Bruno Frankie